 Carlos has both a master’s degree in Business Management and a bachelor’s degree in Legal Studies from National University.
 He also has a certificate in Lean Manufacturing from San Diego State University and a Leadership certificate from University of Virginia Darden School of Business.

 Carlos is actively involved in our local and national community.
 He is currently the Chairman of the San Diego Ship Repair Association and previously he was the Repair Association’s President.
-He has also served as the President of the Propeller Club along with holding numerous other board elected positions.
+He has also served as the President of the Propeller Club along with holding numerous other board elected positions., a Titan company,

-Vice President, Administration, Continental Maritime of San Diego
+Vice President, Administration, Continental Maritime of San Diego, a Titan company

 Russell McCarthy is the Vice President of Administration for CMSD.
 He is responsible for leading all aspects of the human resources functions related to the attraction, development and retention of the workforce.
 Areas of responsibility include Talent Acquisition, Environmental, Health & Safety (EH&S), Medical, Security, Compensation, Benefits, Education, Diversity, Community/Government Relations, Risk Management, Business Ethics, and Communications.
 He also oversees Production Management.

 Russ began his Shipyard career in 1980.
 For the past twenty-eight years he has held increasingly responsible positions with CMSD including Transportation and Crane Superintendent, Ship Superintendent and Manager of Environmental, Health, Safety and Medical.
 He accepted the responsibility of Administration Director in January of 2012.